|

 by inserting a blank space between consecutive commands as we mention

+before.
 PostScript has commenting facility like the other programming

 languages.
 Whole material which follows a percentage sign